enonic/old-xp-doc/doc/operations/clustering.rst

 Cluster configuration
 ---------------------

-There are a well of options at your disposal to configure and tune the cluster behaviour.
+There are a well of options at your disposal to configure and tune the cluster behavior.
 See :ref:`Elasticsearch configuration<storage-config>` for a subset of the available settings.
-All settings referred to in this chapter is set in ``$XP_HOME/config/com.enonic.xp.elasticsearch.cfg`` if nothing else is specified.
+All settings referred to in this chapter are set in ``$XP_HOME/config/com.enonic.xp.elasticsearch.cfg`` unless otherwise specified.

 There are some key elements to consider when setting up a cluster: